African-American upper class: Notable organizations

 One of the most notable is Jack and Jill of America, Inc., a mothers' club for African-American women founded in Philadelphia, Pennsylvania in 1938.
 It was created by a group of middle and upper middle class mothers who wanted to bring their children together to experience a variety of educational, social and cultural opportunities, which, due to segregation and racism, were not otherwise readily available to African-American children, regardless of the socio-economic status of their parents.
 As of 2000 there were around 218 chapters across the US and the world with about 9,500 members.
 Separated into age groups, children attend monthly activities extensively planned by the mothers of that age group, which may include philanthropic endeavors, community service, pool parties, ski weekends, theater, museums, lectures, and college tours.
 Membership is by invitation only and, even then, not guaranteed due to the extensive candidate selection process, which may last a year or longer and may include a vote by existing members.
-Membership is limited to mothers of children between the ages of 2-19.
+Membership is limited to mothers of children between the ages of 2–19.
 Annual costs of membership, including dues and activity fees, may easily reach thousands of dollars.
 Cory Booker's mother was a member and Booker participated in activities.

-The Links, Incorporated, founded in 1946, is an invitation-only social service organization that requires each member to accumulate many volunteer hours.
-It is known for numerous annual social activities, including debutante cotillions, fashion show luncheons, auctions and balls.
+The Links, Incorporated, founded in 1946, is an invitation-only social service organization for women that requires each member to accumulate many volunteer hours.
+It is known for numerous annual social activities, including debutante cotillions, fashion show luncheons, auctions, and balls.
 Women interested in joining any of the local chapters must be nominated by a current member.
 Members include philanthropists, college presidents, judges, doctors, bankers, lawyers, executives, educators or the wives of well-known public figures including Kamala Harris, Marian Wright Edelman, and Betty Shabazz.
 As of 2008 there were about 12,000 members in 273 chapters in 42 states.

 The 100 Black Men of America was founded in 1963 in New York City.
 The organization has chapters across the US and internationally, and is primarily composed of college-degreed black men.
 Its primary mission is to improve the quality of life within their communities and enhance educational and economic opportunities for all African-Americans.
 It currently has over 10,000 members.

 The National Coalition of 100 Black Women was founded in 1970 in New York City.
 The organization has chapters across the US and its membership is primarily composed of black women who have college degrees.
 It advocates on behalf of black women and girls, as well as promotes leadership development and gender equity in health, education, and economic empowerment.